elboletaire/Watimage/about/index.md

   credit: elboletaire
   creditlink: https://github.com/elboletaire/Watimage/blob/master/examples/files/LICENSE
 comments: false
-modified: 2015-09-20
+modified: 2015-12-10
 ---

-Watimage started in 2011 as a CakePHP component that only was able to crop and rotate images.
+Currently Watimage is a vendor class with multiple image manipulation methods that you can add to any PHP project.

-Currently is a vendor class with multiple image manipulation methods that you can add to any PHP project.
+Although it started in 2011 as a CakePHP component that was only able to crop and rotate images.

 What Watimage brings to the table:
 ----------------------------------